dpplweb/dppl-content/_posts/christina/0410-01-01-law-and-government.md

 **##  SUBSCRIPTION DATABASES - DPPL library card required from home.**

 These databases can help you with personal or academic research related to law, politics and economics.
-A DPPL card is required to access them from home

 ### Law and Government ebooks